 CUSP stands for courageous, uplifting, spontaneous performance.
 We are a troupe of improvisors and creative cats that love to tell stories and delight our fellow humans.
 CUSP has two show formats that we are currently offering to the public and schools, The Wisp and The Wishing Star.
 These are shows that have a defined structure with improvised content based on audience suggestions.
 CUSP, leaping into the unknown since 2019!

-CUSP is Daniel Allan, Lisa Allan (director), Glenn Cousins, Gina Foley and Fleur Jackson.
+CUSP is Daniel Allan, Lisa Allan (director), Jade Alborn, Glenn Cousins, Gina Foley and Fleur Jackson.

 Gina is a nurse, a mum, and children's book writer.
 She enjoys playing board games, writing, adventuring in the great outdoors, and of course, playing (aka Improv)!
 She won the Nelson Pun Battle in 2018 and recently devised and performed The Wishing Star for the Volume Mapua Literary Festival.
 She is a human of many talents and is responsible for The Wishing Star imagery and providing real-time, projected and improvised drawings for our Little Andromeda season of The Wisp.